-At this stage you should consider with which faculty member you might like to pursue your thesis work.
-Every senior in the Department of Greek and Latin selects a thesis adviser who helps the student to refine his or her topic, set parameters for research, solve problems, formulate goals for writing, and polish the final product.
-Your thesis adviser may be, for example, someone who is clearly the departmental "expert" in your chosen area, or a faculty member whose classes you have enjoyed.
-In any case, you will spend at least one hour with your thesis adviser approximately every two weeks (more at certain times or as the situation calls for it) throughout the academic year.
+At this stage you should consider with which faculty member you might like to pursue your work.
+Every senior in the department selects a project adviser who helps to refine his or her topic, set parameters for research, solve problems, formulate goals for writing, and polish the final product.

+Your project adviser may be, for example, someone who is clearly the departmental "expert" in your chosen area, or a faculty member whose classes you have enjoyed.
+In any case, you will spend at least one hour with your adviser approximately every two weeks (more at certain times or as the situation calls for it) throughout the academic year.

-It is your responsibility to approach a faculty member and ask him or her to supervise your senior thesis.
+It is your responsibility to approach a faculty member and ask him or her to supervise your senior project.
 You may choose to do this even before the conclusion of your junior year, but you should be prepared to do so in any case by the beginning of your senior year.
-The Senior Thesis Topic Approval Form (Appendix 2, below) must be completed by you and your new thesis adviser together, and since the form also asks for the proposed subject of your thesis, you and your adviser must work together to shape your topic by the form's due date (the last day of midterm week of the fall semester).
+The Senior Project Topic Approval Form must be completed by you and your new adviser together, and since the form also asks for the proposed subject of your project, you and your adviser must work together to shape your topic and your methodology by the form's due date (the last day of midterm week of the fall semester).

-Refining your general idea of (e.g.) "Latin poetry" or "Classical Greek art" into a viable topic for a senior thesis is not something that you need to undertake alone: your adviser will discuss possibilities with you and help you select a project of the right scope and scale.
-He or she will also help you plan your first semester's thesis work, since approximately 10 pages of a well-polished draft must be submitted by the last day of classes of the fall semester.
+Refining your general idea of (e.g.) "Latin poetry" or "Classical Greek art" into a viable topic for a senior project is not something that you need to undertake alone: your adviser will discuss possibilities with you and help you select a project of the right scope and scale.
+He or she will also help you plan your first semester's work, since the equivalent of approximately 10 pages of a well-polished draft must be submitted by the last day of classes of the fall semester.
+Your grade at that time in CLAS 425 will depend not only upon the quality of your draft work, but also upon your sustained progress throughout the fall semester.